jsCow/jscow-theme/README.md

 ## Dependencies

-`jscow-application-environment` needs the following node packages:
+`jscow-theme` needs the following node packages:
 All packages will be installed with command **'npm install'**.

 * [grunt](https://www.npmjs.com/package/grunt) - The JavaScript Task Runner.